File information

 About this mod

-Dullahan is a sizable overhaul to all the different vocations, trying to bring them more in line with each other and, more importantly, trying to make them more fun to play while reworking some of the cheesiest and most broken skills in the game.
-On top of that, it's completely modular, meaning you can choose which vocations you want changed.
+Dullahan is a massive overhaul to all the vocations in DD2, which expands their gameplay options while reworking some of the cheesiest and most broken skills in the game, and adding new custom skills for you to play with.
+On top of that, it's completely modular, meaning you can choose exactly which changes you want.

 Requirements